LINE OPERATIONS SAFETY AUDIT (LOSA) |

 strategies.

-no clear role for accident investigation within the safety
+there is no clear role for accident investigation within the

-provides a framework.
-If only normal operations were
+also provides a framework.
+If only normal operations

-monitored, defining unsafe behaviors would be a task without
+were monitored, defining unsafe behaviors would be a task

-a frame of reference.
-Therefore, properly focused accident
+without a frame of reference.
+Therefore, properly focused

-investigation can reveal how specific behaviors can combine
+accident investigation can reveal how specific behaviors can

-with specific circumstances to generate unstable and likely
+combine with specific circumstances to generate unstable and

 approach to the investigation.
 Should accident